jwinkels/ais/README.md

 - APEX Page Items
 - All executable Packages/Procedures/Functions incl. of their arguments and return types

+It is recommended to let this option be activated.
 #### APEX Object Cache

-The APEX Object Cache contains all APEX_* Packages with all of their methods (and of course arguments and return types) regardless of them to be part of the documentation or not.
+The APEX Object Cache contains all APEX_* packages with all of their methods (and of course arguments and return types) regardless of them to be part of the documentation or not.
+The process of loading the APEX packages is taking a while, therefor it is recommended to save a central apex cache and use the 'ApexCacheFile'-Setting.

 ## Known Issues

 None so far...

 ## Release Notes

+### 2.2.1-3
+- minor changes

 ### 2.2.0
 - autocompletion enhancements